Real Women Case Studies

 Again, she tried to make it work.
-But it just didn’t.
-She instinctively knew it didn’t work, but 3 experts telling her otherwise?
-It was difficult to say the least.
+But it just didn't.
+She instinctively knew it didn't work, but three experts telling her otherwise?
+It was difficult, to say the least.
 She later told me she was close to not believing in the whole field of color analysis anymore.

 When I saw her photo again, nothing changed regarding her assessment.
 I mention this caveat in my listing of how I may just still see you as the exact same season.
 And this was the case with Holly.

-But just to reassure her after her long, expensive ordeal, I went to my colleague who was once my trainer/mentor to ask for my own second opinion.
-It was a 2nd second opinion because I went to her years ago asking for her opinion originally.
-I think I was using the 16 season system back then and was still a little unsure of myself and conferred with to my mentor often.
-When I contacted her this time, I didn’t tell her what she thought of her years ago nor what my thoughts were then or now.
+But just to reassure her after her long, expensive ordeal, I went to my colleague, who was once my trainer/mentor, to ask for my own second opinion.
+It was a 2nd-second opinion because I went to her years ago asking for her opinion originally.
+I think I was using the 16 season system back then and was still a little unsure of myself and conferred with my mentor often.
+When I contacted her this time, I didn't tell her what she thought of her years ago nor what my thoughts were then or now.
 She, too, said Cool Summer was her best season.

 As a picture is worth a thousand words, I did some makeover for comparison since she sent nice, high definition photos.

 First I applied the Spring colors and the Cool Summer colors.

 I only applied eyeshadow, lipstick and blush on her; I did not apply any foundation.
 I did take out the slight warmth out of her hair (she said it could be from the sun bleaching it or well water but it was not natural).

 You can see the Spring colors just ‘sit there’ on her skin.
 Those peachy colors would light up a true Spring.
 The cool colors blend in more naturally.
 They certainly bring out her beautiful blue eyes.

 For the next makeover, I used the warmest Autumn colors possible.